checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Declaration-Checking.md

   - Example: In `_Array_ptr<int> p : bounds(p, p + 1) = 0;`, the declared bounds
     of `p` are `bounds(p, p + 1)`.
-- **Inferred bounds**: The bounds that the compiler determines for a pointer expression at a particular point in checking a statement.
+- **Inferred bounds**: The bounds that the compiler determines for a pointer expression at a particular point in checking an expression.
 In SemaBounds.cpp, these bounds may also be referred to as "observed bounds".
   - Example: After checking `_Array_ptr<int> p : bounds(p, p + 1) = 0`, the
     inferred bounds of `p` are `bounds(any)` (since `0` by definition has bounds of `bounds(any)`).